ginjo/rack_warden/README.md

 RackWarden will look for a configuration file named rack\_warden.yml in your project root or in your project/config/ directory.

     ---
     database: sqlite3:///usr/local/some_other_database.sqlite3.db
     layout: :'my_custom_layout.html.erb'

 You an also pass configuration settings to RackWarden through the ```use``` method of your framework.
 The params hash of ```use``` will be translated directly to RackWarden's settings.
 In addition to RackWarden's specific configuration options, you can also pass in any standard Sinatra settings.

 If you pass a block with the ```use``` method, the block will be evaluated in the context of the RackWarden::App class.
 Anything you do in that block is just as if you were writing code in the app class itself.
-While in the block, you also have access to the current instance of RackWarden::App and the current instance of the parent app.
+While in the block, you also have access to the current instance of RackWarden::App.

-    use RackWarden::App do |rack_warden_app_instance, parent_app_instance|
+    use RackWarden::App do |rack_warden_app_instance|
       set :somesetting, 'some_value'
     end

 ## Configuration Options